cloudfoundry/noaa/container_metrics_sample/README.md

 1. the diskBytes value should be increasing.
 1. the diskBytes value should be skipping some numbers, this is b/c we are listening on a three second window, but publishing on a one second window and are only returning the most recent result
 1. there should be only entries for the applicationId you entered with multiple instance indexes
-1. you should not see something like 'donotseethis' as the applicationId